Managing Constipation in the Older Adult

 • Normal transit constipation: Although a stool passes through the colon at a regular pace, patients perceive difficulty in passing bowel motions.
 This is often associated with IBS.

-• Slow-transit constipation: Predominantly affects women.
+• Slow-transit constipation: Predominantly affects females.
 Bowel movements are infrequent, limited in their urgency or involve straining.

 • Pelvic floor dysfunction: Difficulty in coordinating pelvic floor muscles or muscles around the anus during defecation.
 This often creates a feeling of an incomplete bowel motion.